 August 2014.
-UT System launchs a new version of seekUT that can be accessed from smartphones.
+UT System launched a new version of seekUT that can be accessed from smartphones.

 October 2014.
-A new version of seekUT — seekUT+grad — launchs to provide data on salaries and debt of alumni who earn graduate and professional degrees.
+A new version of seekUT — seekUT+grad — launched to provide data on salaries and debt of alumni who earn graduate and professional degrees.

 September 2017.
 UT System launches the newly-designed seekUT website.